Southgate, Spokane: Demographics

 As of 2017, Southgate was home to 9,700 residents across 4,140 households.
 39% of households were rented, compared to 45.3% citywide.
 The median household income was $69,572, compared to $44,768 citywide.
 38.6% of students qualified for free or reduced lunch, compared to 54.5% citywide.
 52.6% of residents had a bachelor's degree or above and 13.7% had a high school diploma or below.
 Persons of color made up 14.9% of the population, compared to 15.1% citywide.

 92.6% of residents were born in the United States or its territories.
 Of the residents not born in the United States, 9.7% were from Vietnam, 7.6% from the United Kingdom, 7.3% from Germany and 6.9% from Canada.

 Education

 The northwestern portion of Southgate is served by Hamblen Elementary, which is located at Thurston Avenue and Crestline.
 The northeastern portion is part of the Adams Elementary district, located at 37th Avenue and Regal Street just north of Southgate in Lincoln Heights.
 The eastern portion is part of the Moran Prairie Elementary district, which is located just southeast of Southgate.
 Hamblen and Adams feed into Carla Peperzak Middle School, currently under construction to the south as of 2022, while Moran Prairie feeds into the existing Chase Middle School on 37th in Lincoln Heights.
 All three elementary schools serving Southgate feed into Joel E. Ferris High School, located in the north-central portion of the neighborhood at 37th and Regal Street.
+In April 2026, the original 1910 Adam’s Elementary School building and portable classrooms were demolished to make way for a new building that is expected to be completed for the 2027–2028 school year.